j-2k/Voxxer3D/README.md

 - Important Linear Algebra + Matrix Concepts in CG!
   - The list below is things I didn't want to put separately on top of this section, but needed to be mentioned.
   - Matrix Multiplication
-  - Translation, Rotation, Scale Matricies / Homogenous Coordinates / Matrix Order
+  - Translation, Rotation, Scale Matrices / Homogenous Coordinates / Matrix Order
   - Column Major Order vs Row Major Order
   - Matrix Inverse (No need to go in deep but try to understand this concept for the camera!)